simnim/top-cat/README.md

 # Set up your config file
 `~/.top_cat/config.toml`:

-Check out `top_cat_default.toml` for settings and an explanation of each variable
+Check out `default_config.toml` for settings and an explanation of each variable